-247X4 SPECIAL PROJECTS IN ART

-1 - 3 UNITS
+247X4 SPECIAL PROJECTS IN ART 1 - 3 UNITS

-Prerquisite: Completion of a studio art class or Corequisite: Concurrent enrollment in an art class Departmental Recommendation: Student must have the approval of a faculty member and cooperatively produce a contract outlining goals and content of the project(s) to be undertaken.

-Independent Study: Minimum 48-144 hours per semester
+Prerquisite: Completion of a studio art class or

+Corequisite: Concurrent enrollment in an art class Departmental Recommendation: Student must have the approval of a faculty member and cooperatively produce a contract outlining goals and content of the project(s) to be undertaken Independent Study: Minimum 48-144 hours per semester

 Independent study for selected students in any area of art, with projects determined jointly by student and instructor.

-(Formerly ART 246X4, 248X4, 249X4.)
+This course may be taken four times.
+(Formerly ART 246X4, ART 248X4, ART 249X4)